fluree/docs.flur.ee/src/content/docs/start/ui.md

 ### FlureeQL

 The FlureeQL page allows you to issue FlureeQL style queries and transactions.
 Note that you need to specify whether you are issuing a query or transaction.
-In later versions of FlureeDB, you will also need to specify the type of query.
+In later versions of Fluree, you will also need to specify the type of query.

 In later versions of the UI, you will have the option to sign your transactions as different auth records.